 Robbery falls under the umbrella of theft crimes in North Carolina, and it’s one of the more serious offenses within this category.
 Felony charges apply to this offense, which means mandatory incarceration if you’re convicted.
 Plus, there’s no statute of limitations on felony offenses in the state, so law enforcement and prosecutors can pursue charges against you at any time.
 Under certain circumstances, your case could even fall under federal jurisdiction, where the term of imprisonment and fines increase dramatically.
 Retaining a Charlotte robbery lawyer should be your top priority considering the far-reaching consequences of a conviction.

-At Randall & Stump, PLLC, our team knows that the criminal process following theft charges in Charlotte can seem overwhelming if you don’t have a legal background.
+At Randall & Stump, Criminal Defense Attorneys, our team knows that the criminal process following theft charges in Charlotte can seem overwhelming if you don’t have a legal background.
 We’re prepared to take on these challenges, both by attacking the prosecution’s allegations and by presenting evidence in your favor.